superfaceai/social-media-demo/README.md

 - yarn start or yarn start:dev
 - visit http://localhost:3000

-## Facebook application setup
+## Social media applications setup

+To use the demo or Superface use-cases in your project you will need to register an application with respective social media to obtain application ID and secret.

+We recommend to try the demo with dedicated testing social media profiles.

+### Facebook

-To be able to publish posts to Facebook and Instagram you have to create Facebook application.
-Follow steps bellow to create Facebook testing application.
+To be able to publish posts to Facebook and Instagram you have to create a Facebook application.
+Follow the steps below to create a Facebook application:

 - go to https://developers.facebook.com/ and login with existing Facebook account or create new one
 - once logged in Facebook visit https://developers.facebook.com/apps
 - create new Facebook app
 - add `Facebook Login` product to Facebook app and choose `WEB` app type
 - configure `Facebook Login` site url to `http://localhost:3000`
-- copy paste app id and secret from application basic settings to `.env` file
+- copy and paste app ID and secret from application basic settings to `.env` file
-- create new Facebook page (for testing purposes) under your Facebook account
+- (optional) create a Facebook page for testing purposes under your Facebook account

-## Instagram setup
+### Instagram

 Instagram Graph API allows to publish posts only to Business accounts linked with Facebook page.
 Follow steps bellow to setup such Instagram account.

-- go to https://www.instagram.com/ and create new account
+- go to https://www.instagram.com/ and login or create new account
 - go to Instagram account settings and switch the account to professional
-- go to Facebook page (previously created for testing purposes) settings
+- go to Facebook page settings
-- in Facebook page settings select Instagram and connect your Instagram account with Facebook page
+- in the Facebook page settings select Instagram and connect your Instagram account with Facebook page

+### Twitter

+- go to https://developer.twitter.com/ and either sign up for a new account or sign in with existing one
+- sign up for Essential access; you will need to verify a phone number for your Twitter account
+- create a project and application (Essential account is limited to a single project and application)
+- in application settings generate OAuth 2.0 Client ID and Client Secret and paste them into `.env` file; mind that you cannot view the secret again later, only regenerate it

 ## Using the demo app